Small Cottage Garden Ideas

 Cottage gardens evoke a sense of nostalgia and simplicity, with their informal designs and charmingly eclectic mix of plants.
 While the traditional cottage garden may be best suited to a large country estate, it’s possible to create a smaller-scale version that still looks chic and modern.
-These cottage garden design ideas will give you some inspiration and a few tips on how to get started.
+These small cottage garden ideas will give you some inspiration and tips on how to get started.

 Who doesn’t think with nostalgia about the casual beauty and sweet aroma of a cottage garden?